-Under our current law, if you a permit holder from another state, if your permit is valid statewide and your State recognizes (or honors) Wyoming permits, you can carry a concealed firearm in Wyoming.
+Under our current law, if you are a permit holder from another state, if your permit is valid statewide and your state recognizes (or honors) Wyoming permits, you can carry a concealed firearm in Wyoming.

 It is the sole responsibility for all concealed firearm permit holders to be aware of the requirements and laws of all states*.
 The permit issued by your state does not supersede any other state’s laws or regulations.
 Legal conduct in your state may not be legal in the state you are visiting.

 For permit qualifications or additional information please click on the links below: